 - If the door panel cannot be opened enough to reach and view the door lock assembly, search for possible partial disassembly.

-- With access to door lock assembly, attempt to manipulate both the assembly and the interior door lock.
+- With access to the door lock assembly, attempt to manipulate both the assembly and the interior door lock.

 - Search for a temporary way to open the door and move the latch.